brianfluk/software-engineering-project/iteration-02.plan.md

 ~~**Daily "Standup"**~~ -> **Slack Announcements**

 We have found that in our first iteration, even daily discussions through slack are difficult to maintain.
-Instead we we decided it would be better for each person to post on slack as things come up.
+Instead, we decided it would be better for each person to post on slack as things come up.
 Group members are expected to check slack periodically and keep somewhat up to date so that if one of us runs into difficulty we can expect a response in a day or two.

 ---
 **Review and Planning Meetings**

-From our first iteration we found a good meeting time would actually be before tutorial on tuesdays.
+From our first iteration we found a good meeting time would actually be before tutorial on Tuesdays.
 This meeting serves the same purpose as before, but is restated below.

 We decided to have our weekly review and planning meetings back to back, so we can review our week and plan for the next week in sequence.
 It makes little logical sense to have the review meeting in the middle of the scrum, as things can still occur and won't be reviewed until the middle of next scrum.
 The meetings will take place 11am every Tuesday in BA1220.
 During this meeting we will discuss the plan for next week, assign tasks for the sprint, review and improve upon our collaboration process, and touch base with stakeholders to ensure that value is being created.
 If possible stakeholders will demo the new features created to give feedback.